hayohtee/bento-grid/README.md

 ### What I learned

-I learned how to markup HTML document semantically and also various CSS fundamentals like working with relative and absolute units with a preference for relative units for responsiveness, the box model, flex box, media queries and also CSS variables.
+I learned how to markup HTML document semantically and also various CSS fundamentals like working with relative and absolute units with a preference for relative units for responsiveness, the box model, flex box, grid, media queries and also CSS variables.

 ### Continued development